saymondamasio/ecommerce-api/README.md

 # Install the dependencies
 $ yarn

-# Create the instances databases using docker
-$ docker compose -d up

 # Or create manually the instances databases
 docker run --name postgres-db -e POSTGRES_PASSWORD=admin -p 5432:5432 -d postgres
 # Don't forget to create the rentx database in postgres before running the project